 - For more information on off-campus housing, visit the Off-Campus Housing website.

 New graduate students, visiting scholars and exchange students who do not live on campus will need to search for off-campus housing independently.
 The search for off-campus housing is perhaps the biggest source of anxiety for new international students and scholars.
-Most current students recommend arriving several weeks before classes start so you have ample time to get settled before you become involved in academic life.
-A challenge for one-semester exchange students is that it can be difficult to find a landlord who will rent for one semester only; most leases are for a full year.
-August and early September mark the start of the academic year at 10 local colleges and universities in Pittsburgh; new leases are at a premium at this time.
+OIE recommends arriving several weeks before your start date so you have ample time to get settled before you become involved in life at Carnegie Mellon University.
+A challenge for one-semester visitors is that it can be difficult to find a landlord who will rent for one semester only; most leases are for a full year.
+Note: August and early September mark the start of the academic year at 10 local colleges and universities in Pittsburgh; new leases are at a premium at this time.

 Neighborhoods in Pittsburgh